COMP122/comp122-f22/models_comp_comm/notes_09_21.md

 ## Questions
    1. M/W Morning:
       - this class is ontop of this.
+      - what is difference between Universal Computer and Turing Machine ?

 ## Review from Last-time